zachvalenta/jvns.ca/content/post/2018-01-13-rust-in-2018--way-easier-to-use-.markdown

   to contribute to the Rust language.

 Also -- who **isn't** Rust for?
 What are groups Rust's **wants** to be for but isn't for yet?
-What group of people is Rust explicitly not trying to serve? (like -- maybe Rust is not for people who are already C++ experts and who are happy with C++?
-I don't know!)
+What group of people is Rust explicitly not trying to serve? (like, is Rust also for people who are already C++ experts?
+I think so!)

 That's all!
 I am very excited about Rust in 2018 and about continuing to work in Rust for the next 10 weeks!